punkyalice/F-ListBot/README.md

   the requirement that collected data (chat logs) be publicly disclosed, not gathered silently. `!gdpr` gives any user a self-service view of everything stored about their own character.
+- Room-log retention is enforced, not just documented: `!log limit <Nd>` sets a global cutoff and a daily sweep actually deletes old log files - see "Data & logs" above.

 **Your responsibility as the operator (not enforceable in code):**
 - **Official channels**: file a Helpdesk ticket and get a positive response from site staff